clemsos/writings/_quora/2015-02-20-What-are-special-considerations-which-Apple-Pay-faces-in-China-which-it-does-not-face-in-other-markets.md

 best service, so it may be a tough round to bring Apple Pay to success in China.\
 \
-More on this : [What caused iPhones to be status symbols in China and around the world?](http://quora.com/What-caused-iPhones-to-be-status-symbols-in-China-and-around-the-world/answer/Cl%C3%A9ment-Renaud)\
+More on this : [Clément Renaud\'s answer to What caused iPhones to be status symbols in China and around the world?](http://quora.com/What-caused-iPhones-to-be-status-symbols-in-China-and-around-the-world/answer/Cl%C3%A9ment-Renaud)\
 \